intj-t/intj-t/README.md

 ### Hi there

 * First school was The English [Sullins Acadamy](https://www.sullinsacademy.org/our-history) in 1984 pictured below and skipped the 1st grade because of my dinasour studies.
-Used parents TRS-80 for games and parents Dow Jones ID, and bought a IBM Aptivia in 1996 for High School Graduation  UVa Alumni In Computer Science and Digital Design with a C in Operating Systems Theroy, Data Structures and Algorithms And C# and a B in Digital Art with Adobe CS6, Accounting and Geology and C/C++.
+Used parents TRS-80 for games and parents Dow Jones ID, Featured in my 5th grade art fair.
+I drew a Helicopterand bought I got a IBM Aptivia in 1996 for High School Graduation.
+One of my first Microsoft Press Books was 'Programmming Bots, Spiders and Intelligent Agents' in 2000.
+UVa Alumni In Computer Science and Digital Design with a C in Operating Systems Theroy, Data Structures and Algorithms And C# and a B in Digital Art with Adobe CS6, Accounting and Geology and C/C++.
 Former MSDN Student Ambassador, And Visual Studio Industry Partner.
 27 Years Experiance in DOS and Windows begining with 3.1 In 1985 Had too move from my families mansion to a condo because my mother became ill.
 * Homeschooled personal finance.
 * My Aunt is from California
-* Featured in my 5th grade art fair.
-I drew a Helicopter
 * Joined the National Assoication for the Gifted in 1995 when my mom tested me at a pcyhologist across the street from Sid and Cigerettes.
 * Used the Macromedia Freehand Trace tool at TCAT and ETSU meetings to trace my drawings from paper or sketchpad.
 * In Nondisclosure agreement For Flash Player and SWF Source which is now at the Computer History Museum.
 Signed by Myself and Mark Walker.
-Learned Graphic Design from the late Hillman Curtis.
+Learned Graphic Design from Macromedia.
 Macromedia in the Tri-Cities TN/Va Office as a User Group.
 Flash Certified 2004 MX Developer with Actionscript with training from the source.
 Consulted on multimedia with clients from 1999-2004.
 On fixed media a few of our clients included Avril Lavigine The band Garbage.
 * Entered a Macromedia student design contest and made a UI prototype called Vista in 2005.
 * Recived a MSFT Tendor offer in 2006 and pooled together 1.5% stake in Microsoft.
 Been a victim of two Zero Days.
 And paid Microsoft Tech Support for over 65 support cases.
 * I participated in the Charlottesville Va, Windows Source program in 2003 at UVa, The Longhorn Migration Program in 2005 and the Windows Kernel Source program in 2009.
 I still have my MSDN Acedemic Alliance files.